zlogic/mendix-docs/content/en/docs/refguide/general/mx-command-line-tool/analyze-mpr.md

 ---
-title: "MPR Analyze"
+title: "MPR Analyze Command"
 url: /refguide/analyze-mpr/
 weight: 60
-description: "Shows the contents of the MPR file and their contribution to file size."
+description: "Describes MPR analyze command, which shows the contents of the MPR file and their contribution to file size."
 ---

 ## Introduction

 The `mx analyze-mpr` command enables you to show information about the MPR file in the form of plaintext.

+{{% alert color="info" %}}

-This command is available as of Mendix 10.17.
+This command is available from Studio Pro 10.17.0 and above.

+{{% /alert %}}

 {{% alert color="info" %}}
 This tool shipped with Mendix 10 can also be used to analyze MPR files created in Mendix 9.24 LTS.